Recommended for you:

 For other ongoing dog oral care efforts, you can look into proper nutrition for your pup.
 Dog food that is formulated for your dog's oral care, may help reduce plaque and tartar buildup as well as help to freshen his breath.
 For any dog parent that gets doggy kisses, fresh breath is a must!

-Be Aware of These Dog Oral Care Concerns
+Dog Oral Care Concerns to Look For

 - Cysts and tumors: Have you noticed any lumps in your pet's mouth?
 If so, make an appointment to get him examined right away.
 While some lumps and bumps are of no concern, those found in your dog's mouth may represent a cyst or tumor, notes PetHelpful.
 Some cysts may need to be drained by your vet, and lumps should be biopsied and removed if they are malignant.